ullahsamee/competition_metrics/README.md

 python compute_esm_pll.py {BINDER_SEQUENCE}
 ```

-Here `{BINDER_SEQUENCE}` is the sequence of the binder protein.
-The script will output the ESM PLL metric for the protein.
+Here `{BINDER_SEQUENCE}` is the amino acid sequence of the binder protein.
+The script will output the ESM PLL metric for this sequence.

 ## Rank average